2023 California Knife Laws

 2. Are there legal defenses if accused of violating these laws?

-Criminal defense lawyers draw upon certain legal strategies to contest violations of California’s knife laws.
+Criminal defense lawyers near you draw upon certain legal strategies to contest violations of California’s knife laws.
 Some include showing that:

 - law enforcement conducted an unlawful search and seizure.